 - Results of the 2016 U of I Undergraduate Math Contest.
 The 2016 UI Undergraduate Math Contest was held February 13, 2016.
 The winner was Yewen Fan, a Junior in Computer Science.
 In second place was Phillip Harris, a sophomore in Mathematics and Computer Science.
 See the above link for more information and links to contest problems and solutions.

 - Results of the 2015 Virginia Tech Regional Undergraduate Mathematics Contest.
 This year marked the third time the University of Illinois participated in the Virginia Tech Regional Undergraduate Mathematics Contest (VTRMC), a Putnam-style contest which is held in October of each year simultaneously on campuses of participating institutions.
 The event was an unqualified success: A record 27 UI students participated, of whom 9 placed in the top 10% overall, and three - Haidong Gong, Yifei Li, and Yuchen Li - placed in the top 20 out of the 700 participants nationwide.
 For more information, click on the above link.

-- Math contest training sessions: Wednesdays, 6:00 pm - 8:00 pm and Mondays, 5:30 pm - 7:00 pm, 145 Altgeld Hall.
-A series of informal training sessions, beginning September 8.
-The first time period on Wednesday is aimed mainly at beginners, the second hour on Wednesday is aimed at experienced contest takes and those who cannot make the first hour.
-The Monday slot serves as a backup/conflict period for those who have a conflict on Wednesday.
-You can attend any one of these sessions (or all of them).
+- Math contest training sessions: Wednesdays, 5:00 pm - 6:30 pm and 6:30 pm - 8:00 pm, 143 Altgeld Hall.
+A series of informal training sessions, beginning September 14.
+The first time period is aimed mainly at beginners, the second period is aimed at experienced contest takes and those who cannot make the first hour.
+You can attend either of these sessions (or both).
 No registration required.